handlebars-lang/handlebars.js/README.markdown

 Handlebars Contrib
 ------------------
-Alan (commondream) keeps a repository of useful helpers in the [handlebars-contrib](http://github.com/commondream/handlebars-contrib) repository.
+Alan, a.k.a. commondream, keeps a repository of useful helpers in the [handlebars-contrib](http://github.com/commondream/handlebars-contrib) repository.
 Feel free to copy those, or add some of your own.

 Handlebars in the Wild
 -----------------